Wasserstein Rate Driven CLTs for Markov Chains with Weighted Lipschitz, Sobolev, and Stein Test Functions: Introduction

 \section{Introduction}

-Total variation (TV) distance plays a central role in the convergence analysis of Markov chains.
-Various rates of convergence of Markov chains to their invariant distributions, such as geometric ergodicity (GE) and polynomial ergodicity, are most commonly defined in terms of TV distance, and many tools have been developed to achieve qualitative and quantitative bounds for such rates.
-See, e.g., \citet{rose:1995, jarner:robert:2002}.
+Total variation (TV) distance has long been central to the convergence analysis of Markov chains.
+Classical rates such as geometric and polynomial ergodicity are typically formulated in TV, and there is a mature toolkit for qualitative and quantitative TV bounds (see, e.g., \citet{rose:1995,jarner:robert:2002}).
+These rates tie directly to mixing properties, enabling Markov chain central limit theorems (CLTs) via classical mixing arguments; see \citet{jones:2004} and references therein.
+For instance, geometric ergodicity implies exponentially fast strong mixing \citep{chan:geyer:1994}, hence standard CLTs apply under mild moment conditions.